-Decorated in the traditional style of the ancient French elite, this plush hotel is the epitome of elegance.
-Each room is uniquely designed with Baroque furniture, so visiting the hotel is like stepping into a luxurious past.
-There are only 16 rooms in the quaint villa, but all have a view of the exquisite hotel garden.
-Enjoy a gourmet meal at their fine dining restaurant, select a wine that will come directly from the on-site wine cellar, and then relax in the deluxe spa with accompanying treatments.
+Decorated in traditional château style, this plush hotel is the epitome of elegance.
+Each room is uniquely designed with Baroque furniture, so visiting the hotel is like stepping into a luxurious history lesson.
+There are only 22 rooms and suites in the villa, but all have a view of the exquisite hotel garden.
+Enjoy a gourmet meal at the fine-dining restaurant (with a bottle of wine from the on-site cellar), and then relax in the deluxe spa with accompanying treatments.

 Le Mas d’Entremont is a charming hilltop hotel, giving guests the most incredible views of Aix.
 The decor is authentic and quaint, a perfect fit for the French countryside.
 Known to be fairly secluded and quiet, the hotel is ideal for someone looking to escape city life.
 Relax on the private terrace of your deluxe suite, while enjoying views of the beautiful landscape and city lights at night.
 Work up an appetite by lapping the outdoor pool or playing a few games of tennis.
 Then, after a shower and spruce-up, enjoy a delicious gastronomic experience at the hotel restaurant.

 Unwind at the tranquil Aquabella Hotel and Spa.
 This city locale offers more than just comfortable deluxe rooms – there is a phenomenal restaurant and bar here, serving authentically delicious Mediterranean cuisine.
 The real highlight is the spa where you can enjoy a Finnish sauna, two hammams, a whirlpool and an outdoor heated swimming pool, alongside massage treatments – ranging from Indian Ayurvedic to Moroccan in theme.
 Opt for the Sunday brunch package for an enormous buffet of fresh fruit, eggs, grilled meat, cheese and delicate pastries.